Mexico relaunches scholarship program to study medicine in Cuba

 Several of the applicants had questioned at the beginning of 2021 that CONACYT did not guarantee them a place in their country, but that it forced them to go abroad, an option that was never consulted.
 Hence, the only alternative for those who were left without a position in a hospital in Mexico, was to go to Cuba.

-The government of Mexico pays the Comercializadora de Servicios Médicos Cubanos between 9,000 and 14,500 dollars a year for each tuition fee, as well as a monthly financial amount of 1,100 dollars for the scholarship recipient as “financial support”, which is deposited in a bank account that CONACYT has with a Mexican bank.
+The Mexican government pays the Comercializadora de Servicios Médicos Cubanos between 9,000 and 14,500 dollars annually for each tuition fee, as well as a monthly financial amount of 1,100 dollars for the scholarship recipient as “financial support”, which is deposited in a bank account that CONACYT has with a Mexican bank.

 After the loss of several markets for its medical “missions,” especially in Latin America, the Cuban regime has sought other ways to bring in resources through the commercialization of its professional services.
 To do this, it has insisted on doing business with the government of Mexico, whose alliance with Havana is increasingly close.